gfirem/formidable_action_after/readme.txt

 Add an Action inside Formidable with different task to execute like remove entry or post, replace data from other form.
 More task will be added by user request.

 == Changelog ==
+= 1.2.3 =
+* Fixing the assets generated from the sh script.

 = 1.2.2 =
 * Fixing an error related to jQuery when the action is added with an copy action